sheljohn/ndArray/README.md

 	//////////////////////////////////////////////

 	// Instanciate a const double matrix
-	// NOTE the const type used with Matlab inputs ndArray<const double,2> A;
+	// NOTE: how we use a const type with the Matlab input ndArray<const double,2> A;

-	// Get Matlab input
+	// Get Matlab's first input
+	// NOTE: an exception will be raised if the input is not two-dimensional (matrix)
+	//       or if the value type is not double.
 	MASSERT( nargin > 0, "One input expected." );
 	A.assign( in[0] );